SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 …and so on.

-A ``switch`` statement must be exhaustive when considering an enumeration's members.
+As described in :doc:`ControlFlow`, a ``switch`` statement must be exhaustive when considering an enumeration's members.
 If the ``case`` for ``.West`` had been omitted, this code would not compile, because it would not consider the complete list of ``CompassPoint`` members.